-1. EDUCATIONAL LEAVE WITH PAY

-Educational leave with pay may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Personnel.

-(a) The employee shall agree to pass the required course of study or reimburse the State for all funds received including salary, while on leave; and agrees to continue employment with the State on a calendar for academic year basis or reimburse the State for all funds received while on leave, including salary, prorated according to the unexpired period of obligation.
-Reimbursement can be waived in whole or in part by the Personnel Commissioner if the employee's obligation cannot be met through no fault of the employee.

-2. EDUCATIONAL LEAVE WITHOUT PAY

-Educational leave without pay may be granted on request of the employee and with approval of the appointing authority and Commissioner of Personnel.

-- (a) Annual leave for full time leave may be cashed in at the employee's option or retained for use on return from leave. - (b) An employee who does not return to work within thirty (30) days of completion of the authorized course of studies may be terminated from State service.
+- 1. EDUCATIONAL LEAVE WITH PAY may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Personnel. - (a) The employee shall agree to pass the required course of study or reimburse the State for all funds received including salary, while on leave.
+And, agrees to continue employment with the State on a calendar for academic year basis or reimburse the State for all funds received while on leave, including salary, prorated according to the unexpired period of obligation.
+Reimbursement can be waived in whole or in part by the Personnel Commissioner if the employee's obligation cannot be met through no fault of the employee. - 2.
+EDUCATIONAL LEAVE WITHOUT PAY may be granted on request of the employee and with the approval of the appointing authority and Commissioner of Personnel.
+An employee may request that the reasons for a denial of any such leave be provided in writing. - (a) Annual leave for full time leave may be cashed in at the employee's option or retained for use on return from leave. - (b) An employee who does not return to work within thirty (30) days of completion of the authorized course of studies may be terminated from State service.